Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 8: Utilities
 Broadly, Utilities are things your character can do that are not related to combat.
 There is no limit to the number of Utilities a character can have.
+Unless otherwise stated, Utilities cost 3 XP.

 ## Skill-based Utilities
-Unless otherwise stated, all Skill-based Utilities cost 3 XP.

 #### Asceticism
 Increase your Endure modifier by 1.